igoriokas/web-crawler/README.md

 ## Limitations

 * Currently limited to processing documents with a *Content-Type* header of either *text/html* or *text/plain*.
-* Currently, if the crawler is restarted midway with a different starting URL while retaining the existing workdir content, the state and content may become inconsistent or corrupted.
-This behavior should be disabled to prevent such cases.
-* Consider naming the workdir based on the domain or starting URL (optionally including a timestamp and max_depth) to improve organization and traceability.
-While this helps distinguish between different crawl sessions, the design should still allow for safe restarts using the same workdir to continue interrupted work without data loss or inconsistency.
 * Basic Word Extraction: Currently, the crawler uses a simple rule to extract words - any sequence of letters, digits, or underscores separated by spaces or punctuation.
 This will include hashes, special symbols, etc.

 ## Improvements